 Plants May Help Improve Family Relationships

 You may find that an indoor garden also helps improve your family relationships.
-A number of studies have indicated that people who spend more time around plants are more likely to try to help others, and demonstrate a higher level of compassion than those who don’t.
+Several studies have indicated that people who spend more time around plants are more likely to try to help others and demonstrate a higher level of compassion than those who don’t.
 In a 2012 gardening study, many of the participants noted that gardening “contributed to a sense of togetherness within the family or as a place to spend quality family time building relationships.”

 Indeed, no matter how bright the color or crisp the texture of supermarket produce items, most have traveled a good distance from their place of origin to reach your local store, which means the nutrients have had sufficient time to degrade.
-According to a 2000 study, tomatoes harvested green—as they usually are before being shipped to a supermarket—contained 31 percent less vitamin C than those allowed to ripen on the vine.
-An earlier study reported similar results with green peppers versus vine-ripened ones.
+According to a 2000 study, tomatoes harvested green — as they usually are before being shipped to a supermarket — contained 31 percent less vitamin C than those allowed to ripen on the vine.
+An earlier study reported similar results with green peppers vs. vine-ripened ones.

 Create Your Best Indoor Gardening Space

 Your lights don’t need to be on all the time, though.
-For most plants, 14-16 hours of light per day is best.
+For most plants, 14 to 16 hours of light per day is best.
 You can use a timer so that your lights go off and on automatically.

 Once you have your lighting set up, you want to create the right temperature for your plants.
-Most leafy greens prefer cooler temperatures, but peppers, tomatoes, cucumbers, and beans like it a bit warmer.
-As a general rule, you can set the room to 65-75 degrees Fahrenheit.
-That means it’s best to avoid attics and garages, as they are typically too cold.
+Most leafy greens prefer cooler temperatures, but peppers, tomatoes, cucumbers and beans like it a bit warmer.
+As a general rule, you can set the room to 65 to 75 degrees Fahrenheit.
+That means it’s best to avoid attics and garages as they are typically too cold.

 Choose Your Materials: Soil and Seeds

 Once you have your space set up, it’s time to supply your garden with the raw materials you’ll need.
-Start with soil.
-It’s usually best to avoid outdoor soil as it may contain weed seeds and insects, and it’s often too heavy.
+Start with the soil.
+It’s usually best to avoid outdoor soil as it may contain weed seeds and insects, and it’s often very heavy.

 What type of fertilizer will you use?
 This should be your next consideration.
-There are a lot to choose from, but you’ll need something.
-Indoor plants need that extra boost of nutrients since those in the soil are quickly used up or leached out with watering.
-Read the instructions and don’t overfeed, as this can damage the plant.
+There are many from which to choose, but you’ll need something to aid in your plants’ growth.
+Indoor plants need that extra boost of nutrients since those in the soil are used up quickly or leached out when watering.
+Read the instructions and don’t overfeed as this can damage the plant.